ben-izd/Tableau-Mathematica-integration/README.md

 ```tableau
 SUM([Quantity])*AVG([Price])
 ```
-Here is the diffrences between two columns:
+Here is the differences between two columns:

 ![](https://i.imgur.com/nyKhtbQ.png)

 # Load Mathematica data in Tableau
-If you want to send a dynamic data directly to Tableau without saving it on disk, then this section will help you but beawar that loading data with this solution is slower than reading a static file.
+If you want to send a dynamic data directly to Tableau without saving it on disk, then this section will help you but beware that loading data with this solution is slower than reading a static file.

 1 - Either copy the `web_data_connector.nb` or download the file and run it

 2 - Send your data with `sendToTableau` function, keep in mind:
-- Beacuse of `jquery` and `tableauwdc` javascript libraries, you and tableau should be able to connect to the internet
+- Because of `jquery` and `tableauwdc` JavaScript libraries, you and tableau should be able to connect to the internet
 - your data should be 2-dimentional array
 - supported data types are: Real, Integer, Boolean, String, Date
 - Column names for your data automatically generated as `C1` for the first column, `C2` for the second and ...